Pyroh/DefaultsWrapper/README.md

 - `CGVector`
 - `CGAffineTransform`

 For your convenience these types are not converted to a `Data` blob but to a human-readable `Dictionary`.
-Sometimes you may need to tweak the defaults by hand using the command line, it will remain possilble to modify the `width` property of the `size` property of `RectangularThing`.
+Sometimes you may need to tweak the defaults by hand using the command line, it will remain possible to modify the `width` property of the `size` property of `RectangularThing`.
 As `RectangularThing` is a `CGRect` and every CG type is encoded to a `Dictionary` which keys are the same that the corresponding type's property names.

 > **Please note that** :
 > - `CGFloat` is simply converted to a `Double` value.